-For my dissertation, I examined the causes of collective violence and incitement propaganda during periods of social unrest and military campaigns targeting recognizable civilian populations.
-My focus was the Yugoslav Wars and included extensive interview and survey data with ex-fighters and survivors of the Yugoslav Wars, which I collected in former conflict regions of the Balkans.
+For my dissertation, I examined the causes of collective violence and the role of propaganda during periods of social unrest and military campaigns targeting recognizable civilian populations.
+My focus was the Yugoslav Wars and included extensive interview and survey data with ex-fighters and survivors of the three major conflicts, which I collected in former combat regions of the Balkans.